borti4938/n64rgb_pcb/README.md

 - Connect Ctrl. and reset
   - reset from PIF-NUS pin 27
   - Controller from PIF-NUS pin 16
-  (Make sure that PIF-NUS pin 16 is connected to the middle pin of controller port 1, otherwise search for a suiteable connection point)
+  (Make sure that PIF-NUS pin 16 is connected to the middle pin of controller port 1, otherwise search for a suitable connection point)
 - bend the flex as marked in a way such that you do not see the shaded area anymore.
 The flex will be routed over the MultiOut.